robert-hall-24/wastemateApp/README.md

-# Welcome to your Expo app 👋
+# Welcome to WasteMate! 👋

+Welcome to WasteMate, your personal companion for managing and reducing waste efficiently.
+This app is currently in its initial stages of development, and I am excited to share my progress with you.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).